cloudflare/cloudflare-docs/content/zaraz/pricing.md

 ## Zaraz Plans

 Zaraz pricing is based on Zaraz Loads and the set of features.
-A Zaraz Load is counted each time a web page loads the Zaraz script within it.
+A Zaraz Load is counted each time a web page loads the Zaraz script within it, and/or the Pageview trigger is being activated.
 For single page applications, each URL navigation (i.e., every time the URL changes) is counted as a new Zaraz Load.
 The Zaraz Loads are calculated per account across all zones.

 ### Free